 When couples get divorced and they have a common child, their divorce case would necessarily include a proceeding to determine who gets custody and parental rights.
 This can either be joint, wherein two parents exercise equal rights over the child, or, in circumstances when one parent is not equipped or may pose harm to the child, the other parent is granted sole custody.

 Divorce, when a child is involved, is never easy, considering that both partners will still have to communicate and work together to raise the child.
 There are a host of problems that could arise, and one of the biggest ones is parental alienation.
+Hiring an experienced family attorney will help guide you through the process with ease.

 What is Parental Alienation?